avannaa/illuminati-zone/power.md

 - **the height itself** changes the H

 **first important thing:** as power % gets lower, H increases (note how the arc at 80% is more influenced by height).
-any exceptions? only when using drugs, like, dunk using 20% or less power, or cobra shots.
+any exceptions? only in shots under the influence of heavy drugs, like, dunks using 20% or less power, or cobra shots.

-**second important thing:** the more + the relative height is, the higher the H. the reasoning is similar.
+**second important thing:** the more + (uphill) the relative height is, the greater the H. the reasoning is similar.
 if i recall correctly, the only exception is also the cobra shot in + heights~ nice

 in that sense, the greatest mistake in the tutorials published by our great predecessors was to not give any solutions as to how to adjust the H according to the height itself (and most didn't even mention the issue).
 that's the main reason as to why many old excels included special calculations for, like, ice spa hole 17, or you could find notes like "+1 caliper pink wind 16" :o
-even for those that knew that this effect existed, it was difficult to put some precise numbers to it. however, most new excels already can put pretty accurate values to it~
+even for those that understood that this effect existed, it was difficult to put some precise numbers to it. however, most new excels already put pretty accurate values to it, as data collecting tech improved~

 to give an example of how that works practically, i'll paste some dunk 1w 332+0y 20-spin H-values that i collected.
 **power %** column, **height** row: